-The office of student engagement is charged with developing and maintaining supportive programs and events for the development and advancement of commuter students.
-If in need of assistance, or have a concern or suggestion, please see the Dean of Student Engagement or the Office of Student Life.
+The office of engagement and intercultural programs is charged with developing and maintaining supportive programs and events for the development and advancement of commuter students.
+The commuter assistant is an upper-class student who has been selected based on their leadership characteristics and knowledge of the resources on campus.
+If in need of assistance, or have a concern or suggestion, the commuter assistant is a good contact person.